wingos80/thesis_notes/Master_notes.md

 ### 26/1/2024

 - Deepmind has published researches that i would classify as pushes towards generalized artificial intelligence.
 Taking the example of FastRL, this framework seeks to come up with ways that will allow for learned policies on several tasks to be combined together into a *generalized* policy, which can direct the agent to performing combinations of tasks or to specifically avoid performing tasks.

+### 27/1/2024

+- Deeper study into using MsHDP in thesis, how can this extend to Ms***D***HP?
+Does it even make sense to do so?

+  ### 28/1/2024

+- Continuing study from yesterday, it could make sense to extend to MsDHP, sources confirm that DHP generally has better control performance (e.g. tracking error) and learning performance (e.g. sample efficiency or iterations to converge) than HDP.
+- Idea of MsDHP can even be extended to IDHP, initially there was some headache with seeing how i could port the algorithms from MsHDP directly to IDHP.
+But on further reflection, it is easier and more sensible to derive starting from the IDHP algorithm a multi-step extension of IDHP, which i think i have accomplished.